tessercat/daoistic-book/book.md

 ## English

-The universal way is like an archer, pulling down the top, lifting up the bottom, releasing when there's plenty, drawing when there's not enough.
+The universal way is like an archer who pulls down the top, lifts up the bottom, releases when there's plenty, draws when there's not enough.

 Since the universal way
 takes the extra